obwan02/VHDL-Tools/README.md

 so if you have any experience using homebrew, please consider manual installation.

+Note that when your run `just`/`ghdl` after first installation, you may have to allow it to run from your security preferences.
+To do this, go to `Apple Logo > System Settings > Privacy & Security`.
+Then find the message that says `Program ... has been blocked`, and click `Allow anyway`.
+This process might have to be repeated for llvm.

 ### Automatic

 To install the requirements for this project, run